-COME NOW LUMA Energy, LLC, and LUMA Energy ServCo, LLC, (jointly referred to as "LUMA"), through the undersigned legal counsel and, respectfully submits the following:
+COME NOW LUMA Energy, LLC, and LUMA Energy ServCo, LLC, (jointly referred

-I. Submittal of Three FEMA Approvals and Request for Confidentiality
+I. Submittal of One FEMA Project Approval and Request for Confidentiality

 1. On March 26, 2021, this Honorable Puerto Rico Energy Bureau ("Energy Bureau") issued a Resolution and Order in the instant proceeding, ordering, in pertinent part, that the Puerto Rico Electric Power Authority ("PREPA") submit to the Energy Bureau the specific transmission and distribution projects ("T&D Projects" or "Projects") to be funded with Federal Emergency Management Agency ("FEMA") funds or any other federal funds at least thirty (30) calendar days prior to submitting these Projects to the Puerto Rico Central Office for Recovery, Reconstruction and Resiliency ("COR3"), FEMA or any other federal agency ("March 26th Order").
 It also directed PREPA to continue reporting to the Energy Bureau and FEMA, within the next five years, the progress of all ongoing efforts related to the approval of the submitted Projects not yet approved by the Energy Bureau.
 The Energy Bureau thereafter determined that this directive should be applied to PREPA and LUMA.
 See Resolution and Order of August 20, 2021.